jkeohan/flashpoint-assessment/SOLUTION.md

 - version of node (15.5.1) not compatible with fsevents@1.2.13:
 - async/await not supported in webpack

-**ISSUE**: Initial issues with running yarn install...for some reason it didn't work so I opted for npm install...that also didn't work <br>
+**ISSUE**: Initial issues with running yarn install...for some reason it didn't work so I opted for npm install...that also didn't work
 **ERROR**: related to fsevents module...

 ```bash